ska-sa/katgpucbf/doc/signal_path.rst

   Complex values formed from real and imaginary components of type :samp:`{X}` e.g., ``cf32`` is single-precision floating point complex.

+Dotted boxes and arrows represent control parameters that can be adjusted at runtime.

 Channelisation
 --------------
 The figures below shows the signal path for the wide-band and narrow-band cases respectively.
-The dotted boxes and arrows represent control parameters that can be adjusted at runtime.

 Note that the input and output bit depths (shown as ``i10`` and ``ci8`` on the diagram) are configurable.
 Between unpacking and quantisation, all